Shlok Panchal

 co-directing MedSprint, Canada's largest biomedical hackathon

-Outside of research and school, you'll usually find me running, playing classical piano, hiking, or planning my next hike— currently training for Kilimanjaro.
+Outside of research and school, you'll usually find me running, playing everything from classical to Bollywood on the piano, telling stories through short films, or hiking— currently training for Kilimanjaro.

 I've always believed that life is a collection of learnings.
 The people we meet, the challenges we take on, and the experiences we pursue all leave us with something worth carrying forward.
 In trying to better understand the world, I've been fortunate to meet remarkable people and build friendships that continue to shape how I think.
-If you're reading this, I'd love to hear your story.
+If you're reading this, please reach out!
+My email is included below.